devslopes/dwa-templates/coding-team-templates/coding-question.md

 - ❌ Bad: Empty (no answer)
 - ❌ Bad: No
-- ❌ Bad: Yes (single word with no context)
+- ✅ Not Bad: Yes (single word with no context)
-- ✅ Good: Yes.
+- ✅ Great: Yes.
 I had two issues highlighted with the "W3C validator", I fixed them all now I don't have any errors validating the document but it didn't solve my issue.

 > [ Did you fix the validation errors?
 (Y/N) ]